Love Ka Hai Intezaar

 The series ended on 30 September 2017 when the "Star Dopahar" block was discontinued.

 Summary

-Talented actress Kamini Mathur is at the peak of her career.
+actress Kamini Mathur is at the peak of her career.
 Although assumed as a Bollywood diva, she is simple in her personal lives.
 Born to an IAS officer father Naman and artist mother Ragini, she has her middle-class values firmly in place.

 Hardworking towards her values and talent, Kamini meets the righteous and ideal Madhav Ranawat, the king of Rajgarh who fulfills his duties well and is surrounded by luxuries.
 He is married and has a three-year-old girl, Madhavi.
 Passionately, Kamini and Madhav fall in love.

 Madhav decides to divorce his wife Vijayalakshmi, who separates them.
 Pregnant, Kamini decides to raise her child separately.
 Mathurs move to Canada for sometime so she delivers her baby that will be introduced as her sibling to the world.

 20 years later

 Retired from public life, Kamini lives with her family including her daughter Mohini and the widowed Ragini in Mumbai.
 Mohini assumes Kamini to be her sister.
 Madhavi is also grown up.
 Enters Ayaan Mehta, for whom Mohini and Madhavi fall but he has feelings for Mohini.

 Madhav and Kamini meet each other.
 The misunderstandings sort out.
 Madhav accepts Mohini; Vijayalakshmi is exposed.
 Kamini realises he broke up with her in a letter so it would be easy for her to hate him and move on.
 They unite.
 Madhavi realises where Madhav's true happiness lies and that Ayaan and Mohini are meant to be together.